genesiscommunitysuccess/docs/docs/01_getting-started/01_learn-the-basics/06_building-the-database.mdx

 Once you are happy with your data model, you can build your database.

-A simple command enables you to do this.

-genesis-generated-dao

-After you have saved this file, run `genesis-generated-dao`.
+Save your file and run `genesis-generated-dao`.

 From the Gradle menu, you can find this is in the dictionary cache folder for your product: